-Legal Licensed Money Lenders in Singapore 2022
+Are Loans From Licensed Money Lenders in Singapore Any Good?

 The Most Comprehensive Guide

-There is no need to feel embarrassed if you need to borrow money from private money lenders.
-You are joining thousands of your relatives, colleagues, friends, and neighbours who have done exactly the same thing — borrowing from quick money lenders that are legal.
+There is no need to feel embarrassed if you find yourself borrowing from a licensed money lender in Singapore.
+You are joining thousands of your relatives, colleagues, friends, and neighbours who have done the same thing — borrowing from quick money lenders that are legal.

 |Loan approval time||Up to 2 weeks||Less than 30 minutes|

-|Disbursement||To bank account||Bank account or cash|
+|Disbursement||To a bank account||To a bank account or in cash|

-|Maximum loan||Up to 10 times monthly income||Up to 6 times monthly income|
+|Maximum loan||Up to 10X monthly income||Up to 6X monthly income|

-|Repayment period?
-(Personal loan)||Up to 5 years||Up to 2 years|
+|Up to 7 years||Up to 2 years|

-|Interest rate||3.5-11% per annum||1-4% per month|
+|Interest rate||3.5-6% per annum||1-4% per month|

-|Processing fee||6.5-20% per annum||Up to 10% of loan amount|
+|Processing fee||1-2% of the loan amount||Up to 10% of the loan amount|

-- Easy eligibility – Lenient eligibility criteria mean that almost anyone can qualify
+Forgiving eligibility criteria mean that almost anyone can qualify

 Easy to apply with few documents required

 Staying near Chinatown and searching for suitable licensed money lenders?